billdeitrick/billdeitrick.github.io/_citn2019/talk/outline.md

          1. The company portal app is an important part of app deployment; allows for self-service app installation
             1. You make apps "Required" or "Available"; required apps are automatically pushed to the device, available apps can be installed by users in the Company Portal
             1. This is a great self-service option for "optional" applications; users can install them on-demand, just like the app store on their mobile device (doesn't matter if it's a Win32 app, Windows Store app, etc)
-            1. TODO: Company Portal app image
+            1. Company Portal app image
    1. 👉Pain Points
       1. 👉App install error codes for Win32, MSI are often...unhelpful
          1. Means you usually have to resort to more hands-on troubleshooting methods on your test machine.
 See website for notes on this.